 This heater is lightweight and portable and can, in theory, be used both indoors and outdoors.
 Keep in mind, though, that like all other open-flame heaters, this one can pose a fire hazard when used indoors (as one unfortunate buyer found out).
 Please exercise caution and good sense when using this unit; and better yet, keep it outdoors.

 - Dimensions: 16 x 16 x 27 cm

 What do people say about it?
 Most reviewers are happy with the compact design and the cosy ambience the heater creates.
 The most concerning feedback came from a buyer who had a fire inside their home after adding fuel to a device that was still too hot.

 - Simple and easy to assemble

 - Requires refuelling after 45 minutes

 - Safest when used outdoors

-Lightweight and portable, this heater is an excellent solution for your patio dining table.
+Lightweight and portable, this table top heater is an excellent solution for your patio dining table.
 Just be sure to follow the safety precautions, and avoid using it indoors if possible.

 The Fuoco Outdoor Firepit features a frost-proof ceramic bowl, with a stainless steel cover.
 The latter has an opening where you can add and light the fuel.
 The burner comes with a long-handled extinguisher that helps you safely snuff out the flames.